 As an example, here is an outdoor wardrobe list including all the basics.
 It is designed to fit the needs of most seasons, taking summer as the starting point.
 Obviously, for winter trekking and hiking you have to add clothing specially designed for those weather conditions.
 But don’t be fooled by the season or the calendar.
 As summer temperatures in the Nordic Countries may vary from below zero at night (when you are in mountainous regions) to 30 degrees Celsius in the afternoon, clever packing is a must.
 Also, expect to be in areas that mosquitoes call their homeland.
 Dress to protect yourself, failure to do so could mean more stings than imagined.
 Shorts or skirts are fine only when it is hot and insects have a day off.

 Basic clothing (the warm weather essentials – summer)

-- base layer/underwear: in summer opt for quickly drying and moisture transporting synthetic fabrics or a very light merino wool, in colder conditions choose wool
+- base layer/underwear: in summer opt for quick drying and moisture transporting synthetic fabrics or very light merino wool, in colder conditions choose wool

 - hiking pants